 Either way, the gray wolf never sought such attention.
 As Minnesota’s legendary wolf researcher David Mech wrote in 2012, “The wolf is neither a saint nor sinner except to those who want to make it so.”

-True, but most folks want a break from the endless shriek-outs and fundraising freak shows that wolves incite.
+Most of us want a break from the endless shriek-outs and fundraising freak shows that wolves incite.
 The latest example is a full-color, mass-mailed cardstock from Hunter Nation that shows a wolf stalking a blonde preschooler dressed as Little Red Riding Hood.
 The mailer shouts a lot, too:

 “Stop the Slaughter in Wisconsin!”